We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 Wow, there's some interesting music.
 With proper musical instruments, not just odd twangy boings, and not just stock music.

 The Doctor hates computers!
 I don't know why but it seems at odds with what we know of him.
-Doesn't he basically live inside one?
+Doesn't he use one ever day for calculating journeys, locating faults and generally staying alive?

 The mysterious Mr Vaughan turns to a wall which rotates up and reveals...
 A brain trapped in a chemistry set!
 Cliffhanger!